 The safety of you and your baby always comes first.
 Therefore avoid traveling to areas where malaria and yellow fever occurs (yellow fever – Central South America and parts of equatorial Africa).

-For detailed information about vaccination during pregnancy, we would like to refer to the website of Centers for Disease Control and Prevention (Department of Health and Human Services – USA).
+For detailed information about vaccination during pregnancy, we would like to refer to the website of Center for Disease Control and Prevention (Department of Health and Human Services – USA).

 View related travel health information of your travel destination

-Detailed information about planning a healthy pregnancy and traveling while pregnant (including vaccination information)
+Detailed information about planning a healthy pregnancy and travelling while pregnant (including vaccination information)

 I am pregnant.
 How will Zika virus affect me or my unborn baby?